conariumsoft/lovecraft/README.md

 TODO LIST:
+- VRController Wrapper Class
-- VRController Haptic Feedback (Rumble)
+- VRController Haptic Feedback (Rumble) *
-    - Haptic Feedback when pushing on walls
+    - Haptic Feedback when pushing on walls (possibly working?)
     - When slapping things with hand
         - Also add sound system that matches the slapped material
-- VRHead Physical interactions (Prevent pushing head through walls)
+- VRHead Physical interactions (Prevent pushing head through walls) *
-- Can use the force in debugging mode
+- Can use the force in debugging mode *
-- Debug Information Wrist Watch?
+- Debug Information Wrist Watch? *
+- Work out details of Multiplayer VR.
+(Later!!) *
+- Movement system.
+(Favor joysticks over teleport) (SnapTurn) *
+- Climbing *
+- Make body & camera physics based (Can push yourself around?)
 - Ballistics Module
     - Determines properties such as the damage of a punch or slap.
     - Allow blunt-force weapons to have: